 And they’re doing the job perfectly.

 Thanks to soundproofing, huddle rooms provide a completely private and intimate space where colleagues can share ideas and discuss projects without the scrutiny of others.
 They are the ultimate tool in creating a versatile office space.

 Huddle rooms are a relaxed and intimate environment and yet they usually don’t need to be booked days ahead of time.
 The less formal atmosphere allows for workers who might otherwise be intimidated by an official conference room to relax and participate in the idea creation process.

-Designing your own huddle room
+Designing your own huddle room furniture

 Even if your office is already set up, huddle room design is not a complicated thing.
 The Executive Room from Zenbooth is built to easily accommodate up to 4 people.
 This portable solution features electrical and phone outlets as well as fast-charging USB ports.